How to protect pets from coyotes in New Jersey | Coyote

 - Keep dogs leashed and stay in open, well-lit areas

-- Light your yard
+- Light your yard when pets are outside.

 - Store pet food indoors or at least in a coyote-proof container